OpenSourceEconomics/econ-project-templates/src/documentation/introduction.rst

     Forget about the previous sentence in the context of this pdf document because in LaTeX, we can include the pdf directly as a graphic:\\[2ex]
     \includegraphics{../dependency_graph.pdf}

 For the sake of simplicity, the dependency graph does not include the second stage estimation that ends up in Table 3.
-It would work in exactly the same way as the first stage estimation is outlined in the graphic.
-Same for the graphs.
+It would work in exactly the same way as the first stage estimation is outlined in the graph.
+Same for the figures.
 The overlapping nodes stand for all five model specifications, only the baseline specification is actually written out (of course, there should be five edges as well, in principle).

 .. _project_paths: